osrf/gazebo_tutorials/building_editor/tutorial.md

 ## Add stairs

-There are no staircases on this floor plan, but we can insert one anyways.
+There are no staircases on this floor plan, but we will insert one anyways.

 1. On the palette, click on `Stairs`.